 About crossing Georgian/Armenian border

 You definitely should have your passport with you.
 Depending on times you arrive at border point - there could be and there could be not a queue.
-On Georgian side you will be asked to step out of the car and to cross the border by foot with your belongings.
+On the Georgian side, you will be asked to step out of the car and to cross the border by foot with your belongings.

-Oh, yeah in Georgian side there is Tax Free shopping available.
+Oh, yeah in Georgian side there is Tax-Free shopping available.